ThoughtWorksStudios/bobcat/README.md

 Current features include:

 * Concise syntax for [modeling](#defining-entities) domain objects.
-* Flexible [field types](#defining-fields) for generation of a variety of data.
+* Flexible [expression](#field-declarations) composition to generate of a variety of data.
 * Over 30 built-in [dictionaries](docs/dict-basic.md) plus support for any custom dictionary to provide more realistic data values.
-* [Distributions](docs/builtins.md#distribution-field) to determine the shape of the generated data.
+* [Distributions](docs/distributions.md) to determine the shape of the generated data.
 * [Variable assignment](#declaring-and-assigning-variables) for easy reference in the input file to previously generated entities.
-* Ability to denote a field as the [primary key](docs/builtins.md#primary-key-statement) to allow for easy insertion into a SQL database.
+* Ability to denote a field as the [primary key](docs/pk.md) to allow for easy insertion into a SQL database.
 * File [imports](#import-statements) for better organization of input file(s).

 ## Table of Contents